-The white grape variety comes from Greece, possibly from the island of Santorini.
+The white grape variety originates from Greece, possibly from the island of Santorini.
 Synonyms are Adani, Aedano Leyko, Aïdani Blanc, Aïdani Lefko, Aspaedano, Aspraïdano and Moschïdano.
-It is believed that the variety was used (among many others) to produce the famous Malvasia wines, which were shipped or exported from the historic Greek port of Monemvasia as early as the 13th century.
-There is no genetic evidence for a presumed Turkish descent.
-According to DNA analyses carried out in 2007, the red variety Aïdani Mavro is not, as long suspected, an independent variety, but a colour mutation of Aïdani Aspro (or vice versa).
+It is believed that the variety (among many others) was used for the production of the famous Malvasia wines, which were shipped or exported from the historic Greek port of Monemvasia as early as the 13th century.
+Genetic evidence for a presumed Turkish ancestry is lacking.
+According to DNA analyses carried out in 2007, the red variety Aïdani Mavro is not an independent variety as long suspected, but a colour mutation of Aïdani Aspro (or vice versa).

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten